1. How strong is my financial history?

-What type of mortgage is right for me?
+2. Which mortgage product is right for me?

-Down payments are determined by many factors, including how much you earn and where you live.
-The more money you put down upfront, the lower your monthly payment could be.
-If you’re concerned about how much cash you have available, ask your lender about down payment assistance programs for first-time buyers and borrowers with low to moderate income.
+Down payments are determined by many factors, such as loan product, geographical location, and borrower income.
+The more you put down up front, the lower your monthly payment could be.
+(For example, if you put down a certain amount, mortgage insurance isn’t required.)
+You can ask your lender about programs that have low down-payment requirements if you’re concerned about how much cash you have available.
+You can also ask about down-payment assistance programs for first-time buyers and borrowers with low-to-moderate income.

-An online home affordability calculator can help you decide.
-Simply enter your annual income, monthly debts, and expected down payment, and get a sense of the price range that can fit comfortably within your budget.
+If crunching numbers isn’t your strong suit, enlist the help of an online home-affordability calculator.
+Just enter your annual income, monthly debts, and expected down payment, and get a sense of the price range that can fit comfortably within your budget.

 In addition to your down payment, mortgage principal, and closing fees, you’ll want to budget for interest, taxes, and insurance.
 Don’t forget to also account for utilities, HOA fees, repairs, and regular maintenance.